-For some people, rehearsing a phone-call is reserved for phoning their boss, for others, it is calling for pizza, but for many, and maybe you are one of them, it is practically every call you make.
+For some people, rehearsing a phone call is reserved for phoning their boss; for others, it calls for pizza, but for many, and maybe you are one of them, it is practically every call you make.

 If you practically write a whole script, this preparation can often make things worse, as the person on the other end is not aware of your script.
-You lose your place, you overthink, it’s not as funny when you say it out loud.
+You lose your place; you overthink; it’s not as funny when you say it aloud.

-If any of this is sounding familiar I want to talk about why you do this, and how you can do it differently.
+If any of this sounds familiar, I want to talk about why you do this and how you can do it differently.

 Why do you rehearse what you are going to say on the phone?

-There are many reasons, but these are the ones I hear most often, and also include some of my own.
-Yes, there was a time in my life that I rehearsed phone-calls.
+There are many reasons, but these are the ones I hear most often and include some of my own.
+Yes, there was a time in my life that I rehearsed phone calls.
 Happy to say I don’t need to do it now.